yoctoproject/poky/documentation/ref-manual/variables.rst

             "

-      This next example shows an error message that occurs because invalid entries are found, which cause parsing to abort:
+      This next example shows an error message that occurs because invalid entries are found, which cause parsing to fail:

       .. code-block:: none